 In 1905, Mrs. Maurer started a beauty school to develop trained and capable beauticians.
 Soon "Marinello Beauty Parlors" using La Crosse-made products sprang up in all parts of the country.
 The schools were named after Giovanni Marinello, the founder of Modern Cosmetology.

-In 1925, the establishment moved to New York as it was courted by investments.
-Then, in 1963 Marinello Schools were purchased by Scope Industries and headquarters were located in Los Angeles.
-Since March 2004, Marinello Schools are under the ownership of B&H Education, Inc. located in Beverly Hills, CA and branches are operated throughout California, Connecticut, Kansas, Massachusetts, Nevada, Oregon and Utah.
+In 1925, the establishment moved to New York as it was courted by investors.
+Then, in 1963 Marinello Schools were purchased by Scope Industries, headquartered Los Angeles.
+Since March 2004, Marinello Schools are under the ownership of B&H Education, Inc. located in Beverly Hills, CA and branches are operated throughout California, Connecticut, Kansas, Massachusetts, Nevada and Utah.